hyphacoop/one.compost.digital/content/pieces/repairing-the-broken-links/index.md

 Probably the most painful loss I’ve experienced on the web was on NewHive.
 The site was a platform for making creative webpages that I used in a digital humanities class called “Art, Writing, Technology” in the spring of 2016.
 Our task was simple: Each week, twice a week, use the platform, which combined rudimentary CSS coding with drag-and-drop capabilities, to make web pages that responded to challenges like creating a conceptual Twitter account or using a scanner to make time-based, stop-motion art.

-{{< figure src="scanner-talk.gif" alt="An artistic work called 'Scanner Talk,' showing the author having a conversation with their scanner, and a looping series of images showing up in the speech bubble between them." >}}
+{{< figure src="scanner-talk.gif" alt="An artistic work called 'Scanner Talk,' showing the author having a conversation with their scanner, and a looping series of images showing up in the speech bubble between them." caption="Image via Annie Howard">}}

 For my concluding work, I brought my own whiteness into the frame in a piece called “Contort Myself,” drawing upon texts I’d been reading in an African American Studies class called Unsettling Whiteness.
 The video montage allowed me to examine my complicity with white supremacy and the contortions I’d experienced in trying to challenge it .
 To this day, the film is a marker of a very specific iteration of myself, with NewHive serving as a necessary conduit for the expansiveness I felt then.
 Even without having the experience of early-web experimentation, I encountered its vital possibilities on the platform.